2015 Honda CR-VEnlarge Photo

 The Forester's interior space is close to that of the Honda, but the CR-V's smart seat-folding system gets kudos.
 Open one of the back doors, and with one arm and a simple pull of a strap, in a very fluid motion the lower cushion tumbles forward into the footwell, the headrest angles forward, and the rear seatback flips forward, all tucking nearly behind the front seat, to a completely flat position.
 The Forester has more vertical space and fold-down rear seats with one-touch action, but the seats don't quite fold flat.
 Both have a lot of small-item storage.

 Equipment varies by model, but all CR-Vs and Foresters include the power and entertainment basics.
 On the CR-V, more of the optional features we like are tucked away in the most expensive EX-L model.
 The Forester's Limited package is more affordable, and offers leather and a power tailgate.
-Neither crossover has a very good infotainment setup, though we expect Subaru's new interface will make an appearance on the Forester soon.
+Neither crossover has a very good infotainment setup, although the CR-V's system has been upgraded to the latest 7-inch touchscreen system for 2015, including a Pandora app and SMS texting compatibility.
+We expect that Subaru's new interface will make an appearance on the Forester soon.